klezVirus/klezVirus.github.io/The_Big_Problem_of_Serialisation/readme.md

         jsonpickle.decode(payload.read())
 ```

-To generate a valid payload for jsonpickle, for example, we can use the script with the following arguments:
+To generate a valid payload for jsonpickle, for example, the following command can be used:

 ```bash
 $ python PayloadGenerator.py -f json -v os -c "cmd /c calc"